MicrosoftDocs/windows-itpro-docs/store-for-business/settings-reference-windows-store-for-business.md

 -   Windows 10
 -   Windows 10 Mobile

-The Microsoft Store for Business has a group of settings that admins use to manage the store.
+The Microsoft Store for Business and Education has a group of settings that admins use to manage the store.

 | Setting              | Description  | Location under **Manage** |
 | -------              | -----------  | ------------------------------ |